PennController/penncontroller.github.io/reference/_elements/function.md

 @                  .call()
 </code></pre>

-+ This function color the background of elements with the id secret in yellow.
++ This function colors the background of elements with the id "secret" to yellow.